MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 to run correctly Constrained Language mode.

 PowerShell 7.4-preview.4 added a new experimental feature, `PSConstrainedAuditLogging`.
-When you enable this feature, PowerShell supports WDAC policies is in **Audit** mode.
+When you enable this feature, PowerShell supports WDAC policies in **Audit** mode.
 In audit mode, PowerShell runs the untrusted scripts in Constrained Language mode without error, but logs messages to the event log instead of throwing errors.
 The log messages describe what restrictions would apply if the policy was in **Enforce** mode.

 This feature was added in PowerShell 7.4-preview.4.